ankane/neighbor/README.md

 keyword_results = Document.keyword_search(query).limit(20).load_async
 ```

-And semantic search (the query prefix is specific to the [embedding model](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1#mxbai-embed-large-v1))
+And semantic search in parallel (the query prefix is specific to the [embedding model](https://huggingface.co/mixedbread-ai/mxbai-embed-large-v1#mxbai-embed-large-v1))

 ```ruby
 query_prefix = "Represent this sentence for searching relevant passages: "